isnotJack/Gacha-LOLection/README.md

 # Gacha LOLection

 ## Introduction
 Gacha LOLection is a platform that integrates the thrill of meme-based gacha rolls with auctions for trading gacha items.
-The backend architecture consists of microservices exposed with REST API for authentication, profile management, gacha operations, auctions, and payment.
+The backend architecture consists of microservices exposed with REST API for: authentication, profile management, gacha operations, auctions, and payment.
 This README provides instructions for setting up the backend, testing its functionality, and ensuring its security.
 ![Gacha LOLection Banner](./sfondo.webp)